Boatingwiththebaileys/ESP32-code/README.md

 # ESP32-code
-Here is the code I'm running on my ESP32 as of December 2022
+Here is the code I'm running on my ESP32 as of Feb 2023

 The setup is using examples found on the excellent SensESP pages here - https://github.com/SignalK/SensESP